-The Dalmatian is not a fussy eater and as they are smooth coated, they are easily cared for on a day-to-day basis.
+The Dalmatian is not a fussy eater, although as they are prone to forming urate stones they need a low purine diet.
+They are smooth-coated, they are easily cared for on a day-to-day basis.
 However, although they have a smooth, short coat, they do shed hair continuously.
 The fur is about the size of an eyebrow hair which Sarah says sticks to everything!
 Dalmatians will also eat anything, so you do have to be careful about unattended food.

 “The Dalmatian dog is also moderately difficult to train, having an independent streak to their characters.
 A sufficient supply of treats can overcome this.”